themeselection/flyonui-docs/framework-integrations/django.md

-# Set up FlyonUI with Django using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS Django

 Integrate FlyonUI with Django and Tailwind CSS to create a responsive, modern interface and streamline your project's design.